bottinogames/com.bottinogames.arachnid/README.md

 NOTE:
 When using Arachnid with itch.io, make sure that your embed options are set to 'Click to launch in fullscreen' rather than 'Embed in page'.

+## Example
+Arachnid can be seen in action in the game [Astral Ascent}(https://bottino-games.itch.io/astral-ascent).